Fire Speaks: An Audience with Grandfather Fire

 Sat, Aug.
 7 | 4:00 pm-12:30 am Pacific (US)

-Ancient legends and sacred texts tell similar stories: when the human people faced tremendous challenges, Divine spirits would sometimes take physical form and offer the people guidance.
+Ancient legends and sacred texts tell similar stories: when the human people faced tremendous challenges, Divine spirits would sometime take physical form to offer the people guidance.
 Such a thing can be difficult for a Western mind to comprehend.
-But the pressures people face today have been building for a long time.
-From climate change to extreme social polarization to Covid, peoples’ need for guidance is so great it constitutes a “sacred essential.”

 Living from Heart is a fundamentally different way of approaching the world.

 Grandfather Fire’s stories and lessons about the dynamic interplay of Heart and Mind have changed the lives of people all over the world.
 He cuts through doubt, confusion and illusion with a long-view perspective that delivers tried-and-true ways to find connection, compassion, learning, growth and healing.
 He’s wise, funny, provoking and astonishingly insightful.